 Scroll to Continue

-Walk through a tunnel surrounded by a 750,000-gallon water tank as manta rays and sharks swim overhead at Maui Ocean Center.
-Turn your 7-to-12-year-olds into Junior Rangers at the Haleakala Visitor Center, or get them involved in hands-on exhibits at the Hawaii Nature Center in Wailuku.
-If you’re staying in a hotel or resort, take advantage of keiki (children's) programs that includes everything from lei making to hula lessons.
+Walk through a tunnel surrounded by a 750,000-gallon water tank as manta rays and sharks swim overhead at the Maui Ocean Center.
+Get hands-on at the Hawaii Nature Center in Wailuku, or become a Junior Ranger at the Haleakala Visitor Center.More

 With lots of unspoiled beaches and rustic back roads ripe for exploring, Lanai is a perfect playground for families.
 Take a horseback ride, explore the tide pools of Hulopoe Bay and enjoy a family picnic at Dole Park.
 Or, simply splash in the pool at Lanai’s fine resorts.More

 A Maui culinary experience.
 Plantation food and craft drinks served mountainside; amidst Hawaii's sugarcane past.
 An innovative approach and local ingredients in dishes that honor the cultures of those who emigrated from distant lands to work in Maui’s sugarcane industry a century and more ago.